SabarmathiRajendran/ProjectDemo/README.md

 - Discussing changes with team members.
 - Tracking progress and issues.

-**Prerequisites**
+**4.2.2 Prerequisites**
 Ensure changes are committed and pushed to a remote branch.
-Example: git push origin feature-branch
+Example: `git push origin feature-branch`

-**Creating a Pull Request on GitHub**
+**4.2.3 Creating a Pull Request on GitHub**
-- Go to the Repository: Open your GitHub repository in a browser.
+- **Go to the Repository:** Open your GitHub repository in a browser.
-- Navigate to Pull Requests: Click the Pull Requests tab.
+- **Navigate to Pull Requests:** Click the Pull Requests tab.
-- Create New Pull Request:
+- **Create New Pull Request:**
     - Click New Pull Request.
     - Select:
         - Base branch: The branch you want to merge changes into (e.g., main).
         - Compare branch: The branch with your changes (e.g., feature-branch).
-- Review Changes: GitHub displays a comparison of the changes between branches.
+- **Review Changes:** GitHub displays a comparison of the changes between branches.
-- Add Details:
+- **Add Details:**
     - Enter a descriptive title and summary of the changes.
     - Optionally, link issues (e.g., Closes #123) or tag reviewers.
+- **Submit the Pull Request:** Click Create Pull Request.

+**4.2.4 Reviewing a Pull Request**
+A review has three possible statuses:

+- **Comment:** Submit general feedback without explicitly approving the changes or requesting additional changes.
+- **Approve:** Submit feedback and approve merging the changes proposed in the pull request.
+- **Request changes:** Submit feedback that must be addressed before the pull request can be merged.

+**4.2.5 Merging a Pull Request**
-- Submit the Pull Request:
+- **Navigate to the Pull Request:**
+    - Go to the repository on GitHub.
-- Click Create Pull Request.
+    - Click on the Pull Requests tab.
+    - Select the pull request you want to merge.
+- **Review the Changes:**
+    - Scroll through the Files changed tab to review the modifications.
+    - Use the Conversation tab to review comments, approvals, or any unresolved conflicts.
+- **Choose a Merge Option:**
+    - At the bottom of the pull request, you’ll see a Merge pull request button with a dropdown arrow next to it.
+    - Click the dropdown arrow to view the available options:
+        - **Create a merge commit:** Default option, merges with a merge commit.
+        - **Squash and merge:** Combines all commits into one before merging.
+        - **Rebase and merge:** Rebases commits from the branch onto the base branch without a merge commit.
+- **Select and Confirm the Merge Option:**
+    - Choose the desired merge option.
+    - If necessary, edit the commit message (e.g., for squashing).
+    - Click Confirm merge to complete the process.
+- **Verify the Merge:**
+    - Go to the Commits or Code tab of the repository to confirm that the changes were merged.

 # 5. Viewing History
 ## 5.1 git log